seungwonpark/SunSpotTracker/README.md

 + Based on Python 3.5.2.
 + Requires scipy, numpy, and matplotlib.
 I recommend to use [Anaconda](https://www.continuum.io/downloads).
 + Usage : `python track.py 1`
-+ If you don't want to use plot utility, then `python track.py 0`.
++ If you don't want to use plot utility, then `python track.py 0 0`.
++ If you want to parse data as raw coordinates, tehn `python track.py 0 1`.
 + Ignore the matplotlib DeprecationError.

 Time, latitude, and longtitude will be written in `results.csv`.